Berliner FC Dynamo supporters: The contemporary supporter scene

 The BFC Dynamo supporter scene traditionally organizes an annual fan tournament in the Sportforum Hohenschönhausen.
 The ninth edition in 2024 was won by a multicultural team with players from Syria, Palestine, Asia and Germany, who had been invited to the tournament by the supporter scene.

-BFC Dynamo had 100 Category C and 190 Category-B supporters in 2019.
-Younger hooligans of BFC Dynamo have contacts with supporter group Kaliber 030 at Hertha.
-20–25 supporters of BFC Dynamo joined Hertha in the guest block of the Stadion an der Alten Försterei during the derby between Union Berlin and Hertha on 2 November 2019.
-Older hooligans of BFC Dynamo, on the other hand, maintain friendly relationships with like-minded supporters of 1.
-FC Magdeburg.
-Supporters of BFC Dynamo wanted to travel in numbers to the return leg against VfB Oldenburg in the promotion play-offs for the 3.
-Liga on 4 June 2022.
-Up to 2,500 supporters of BFC Dynamo wanted to join the team in Oldenburg.
-Around 1,300 supporters of BFC Dynamo was eventually admitted to the Marschweg-Stadion, where they marked their presence with a banner, a scarf choreography and flares.

 One of the most well-known books in Germany about the supporter scene of BFC Dynamo is "Der BFC war schuld am Mauerbau" by German author and BFC Dynamo fan Andreas Gläser (de).
 The book was first published in 2002 and describes the supporter scene from the late 1970s and forward.
 Gläser grew up in Prenzlauer Berg and became a supporter of BFC Dynamo in the 1970s.
 The book "Stadionpartisanen - Fans und Hooligans in der DDR", by authors Anne Hahn and Frank Willmann, first published in 2007, also contains extensive interviews with BFC Dynamo supporters from the late 1970s and forward.
 The club, its reputation and supporter scene, was also the theme of stage play "Dynamoland" by Gudrun Herrbold.
 The play was set up in 2007 and involved young football players from BFC Dynamo as well as Andreas Gläser and Sven Friedrich, who is the owner of the clothing store Hoolywood in Prenzlauer Berg and a BFC Dynamo fan.
 In an interview with football magazine 11 Freunde about the play, Friedrich stated that he doesn't want to have anything to do with Nazis.
 Gläser, clarified that they both come from the ”alternative spectrum”.
 The fanzine "Zugriff" is dedicated to BFC Dynamo.
 The fanzine has been produced by Andreas Gläser and members of supporter group Gegengerade since 2008.
 The tenth and latest issue was published in 2014.
 The tenth issue came with as music CD mixed by Andreas Gläser.
 The CD included numerous ska and punk tracks as well as a 25 seconds long recording of Erich Mielke ranting about skinheads and punks.